section-engineering-education/engineering-education/articles/agora-cloud-recording-part-2/index.md

   - **string**: The file list is a string.
 In composite mode, fileListMode is always "string".

-  - **json**: The file list is a JSONArray.
+  - **JSON**: The file list is a JSONArray.
 In individual mode, fileListMode is always "json".

 - **File list**: If the file list mode is "string", the file list is a string that represents the filename of the M3U8 file.
 If the file list mode is "json", the file list is an array that contains the details of each recorded file.
 The query method does not return this field if you have set snapshotConfig.